What is Direct Primary Care (DPC)?

 DPC is different.

 As a DPC patient, you forge a relationship with a doctor that knows you.
-No more scheduling months in advance; Dr. Springston is at your fingertips.
-If you need an in-person visit, you can usually book one the very same day or next day.
+No more scheduling months in advance; you can usually book an appointment the same or next day.

 Your doctor will stay on top of your health: running preventative tests, diagnosing you when you’re sick, prescribing medicines (and soon, dispensing them to you directly at wholesale prices — no extra trip to the pharmacy!), negotiating low prices on blood tests and scans, quickly addressing any health concerns or questions you have, and—if necessary—coordinating your care with specialists and hospitals.
-Dr. Springston will even give you her direct email and texting information so you can contact her with any questions or concerns!
+You will have access to message your doctor in the patient portal at any time, and even contact them directly for urgent medical issues that may arise.

 How is this possible?